valkey-io/valkey-doc/docs/data-types/streams.md

 However, this is just one potential access mode.
 We could also see a stream in quite a different way: not as a messaging system, but as a *time series store*.
 In this case, maybe it's also useful to get the new messages appended, but another natural query mode is to get messages by ranges of time, or alternatively to iterate the messages using a cursor to incrementally check all the history.
 This is definitely another useful access mode.

 Finally, if we see a stream from the point of view of consumers, we may want to access the stream in yet another way, that is, as a stream of messages that can be partitioned to multiple consumers that are processing such messages, so that groups of consumers can only see a subset of the messages arriving in a single stream.
 In this way, it is possible to scale the message processing across different consumers, without single consumers having to process all the messages: each consumer will just get different messages to process.
 This is basically what Kafka (TM) does with consumer groups.
-Reading messages via consumer groups is yet another interesting mode of reading from a Redis Stream.
+Reading messages via consumer groups is yet another interesting mode of reading from a Stream.

-Redis Streams support all three of the query modes described above via different commands.
+Streams support all three of the query modes described above via different commands.
 The next sections will show them all, starting from the simplest and most direct to use: range queries.

 ### Querying by range: XRANGE and XREVRANGE